compmaster/cycling-madness/docs/Stage003.md

 Discussion: There are 2 technical possibilities:
 1. Create a copy of training plan for each cyclist
 2. Derive sessions from team training plan

+## TODO

+1. Delete cyclist type.
+Amateur cyclists often do both road and MTB.
+2. Delete team training method.
+This app is focused on SCRUM.
+3. Delete team type.
+Use tags instead.